petebachant/boom/README.md

 ## Description

 BOOM is an alert broker.
-What sets it appart from other alert brokers is that it is written to be modular, scalable w/ distributed computing, and performant.
+What sets it appart from other alert brokers is that it is written to be modular, scalable, and performant.
 Essentially, the pipeline is composed of multiple workers, each with a specific task:
 - A fake kafka consumer, reading alerts from astronomical survey(s) kafka topics, and writing them to a `Redis`/`Valkey` in-memory queue.
 - Followed by Alert Ingestion workers, reading alerts from the `Redis`/`Valkey` queue, formating them, enriching them with crossmatches with archival astronomical catalogs and other surveys, and writing them to a `MongoDB` database.
 - Followed by ML workers, running alerts through a series of ML classifiers, and writing the results back to the database.